Symmetry-protected dissipative preparation of matrix product states: Effective Liouvillian

 Alternatively, we may employ a continuous wave approach by introducing a time-independent Hamiltonian $H_\CW=\omega\sum_iS_i^y$.
 Then in the rotating frame, we have $c(t)=e^{i\omega t S_y}c e^{-i\omega tS_y}$, and

 In this frame, the dynamics is periodic with period $2\pi/\omega$.
 Again, we compute the effective time-independent Liouvillian

 obtained by time-averaging (first-order Magnus expansion) as an approximation.
-The effective jump operator $\bar{c}_{\beta}$ in the standard form of Liouvillian can be obtained by diagonalizing the superoperator acting on the space of density operator.
+The effective jump operator $\bar{c}_{\beta}$ in the standard form of a Liouvillian can be obtained by diagonalizing the superoperator acting on the space of density operators.
 More explicitly, we diagonalize a Hermitian matrix $L=U^\dag \Lambda U$, whose entries $L_{ii',jj'}$ are given by